grasph/wrapit/doc/config.md

 # in the comment of the generated C++ source must be used.
 veto_list           = ""

+# List of classes with instances owned by the C++ library
+# for which the destructor should not be called by the Julia
+# garbage collector.
+It is necessary to list classed, whose
+# destructor is not public or is deleted.
+These are handled
+# automatically.
+vetoed_finalizer_classes = []

 # Mode to generate binding not requested by required
 # to define a requested function binding.
 Possible values:
 #   "types": generate binding only for the type (recommended)